BitCANN/bitcann-contracts/README.md

 ### Domain

 The Domain contract allows the owner to perform a few operations after [DomainNFTs](#domainnfts) are issued from [DomainFactory](#domainfactory).
 There exists a unique domain contract for each unique domain name.

+Constructor:
+- `inactivityExpiryTime`: The time in blocks after which the domain is considered inactive.
+- `name`: The name of the domain.
+- `domainCategory`: The category of the domain.

 There are 3 functions in each Domain Contract:
 - **addRecord**: This allows the owner of the domain to add records.